U.S. News Rankings

 |SAT/ACT scores must be received by||July 4|

-The student-faculty ratio at Carroll University is 15:1.
-The most popular majors at Carroll University include: Business Administration and Management, General; Elementary Education and Teaching; Kinesiology and Exercise Science; Psychology, General; and Registered Nursing/Registered Nurse.
-The average freshman retention rate, an indicator of student satisfaction, is 75.3 percent.
+The student-faculty ratio at Carroll University is 15:1, and the school has 53.2 percent of its classes with fewer than 20 students.
+The most popular majors at Carroll University include: Business Administration and Management, General; Elementary Education and Teaching; Kinesiology and Exercise Science; Psychology, General; and Public Health/Community Nurse/Nursing.
+The average freshman retention rate, an indicator of student satisfaction, is 77.3 percent.

-Carroll University has a total undergraduate enrollment of 3,256, with a gender distribution of 35.5 percent male students and 64.5 percent female students.
+Carroll University has a total undergraduate enrollment of 3,233, with a gender distribution of 35 percent male students and 65 percent female students.
+At this school, 56 percent of the students live in college-owned, -operated, or -affiliated housing and 44 percent of students live off campus.
 Carroll University is part of the NCAA III athletic conference.

 |Student gender distribution|